 What kind of rings can be resized?

 "For a ring to be resized, it needs to be made of a metal that a jeweler can work with, such as silver, gold, or platinum," says Gandia.
 "There also needs to be enough room on the ring for the actual work to be done."

-How long does it take?
+How long does it take to resize a ring?

 "Resizing a ring usually takes one to two weeks," says Gandia.
 That means you'll have it back on your finger in no time!

 If you can't have your ring resized right away, your jeweler may add a ring guard to make it a little more snug.
 It's a bar that clips across the bottom of your ring, but it should be used for only a short amount of time.
-"A ring guard can damage the band over time," advises Gandia.
+"A ring guard can damage the band over time," explains Gandia.